 At the outset, we were unsure of what to expect in judging this new prize.
 After much reading and two judging meetings, all of the judges were not only impressed by the powerful response of poets to this crucial subject, we were also left with lasting personal impressions that have made us all think hard.
 That is what poetry can do.

 What distinguished the winning portfolio, Letters to Katlia was the poise and authority with which its author engaged with the impacts of climate change not only on the speaker but on all those with whom the speaker is connected.
 Although writing to an addressee in Canada, the poet is firmly rooted in the territory of their own garden, which over the course of several months becomes the locus for the observation of the consequences of storms and heatwaves.
 This results in a sense of companionship with the smallest of creatures, spiders sharing in what the poet endearingly refers to as ‘spiderwork’.
 When the speaker holds up a Christmas bauble in the shape of a miniature globe, a series of reflections unfold that take the reader out of their immediate environment to step into a broader canvas.
 Although there are heart-breaking moments in the letters, including the speaker’s sons’ decision not to have children for fear of the kind of world they might grow up in, the portfolio is riven with moments of wonder, and ends with the hope that small scale actions and interventions can combine to create significant steps forward.

-Letters to Katłįà will be on sale for the first time at the annual Michael Marks awards event a the British Library: Friday 9th December, 6:30pm for a 7:15pm start.
-Further copies can be bought after this from the British Library and Wordsworth Grasmere.
+Letters to Katłįà first went on sale at the annual Michael Marks awards hybrid event a the British Library on Friday 9th December.

 An online broadcast will also be available.
-Please check here for details about this in the coming days, sign up for our newsletter, or follow our social media for updates.
+Please sign up for our newsletter, or follow our social media for updates.